kyegomez/LongNet/README.md

 # LongNet: Scaling Transformers to 1,000,000,000 Tokens

-This is an implementation for the paper [LongNet: Scaling Transformers to 1,000,000,000 Tokens](https://arxiv.org/abs/2307.02486) by Jiayu Ding, Shuming Ma, Li Dong, Xingxing Zhang, Shaohan Huang, Wenhui Wang, Furu Wei.
+This is an open source implementation for the paper [LongNet: Scaling Transformers to 1,000,000,000 Tokens](https://arxiv.org/abs/2307.02486) by Jiayu Ding, Shuming Ma, Li Dong, Xingxing Zhang, Shaohan Huang, Wenhui Wang, Furu Wei.
 The LongNet is a Transformer variant designed to scale sequence length up to more than 1 billion tokens without sacrificing performance on shorter sequences.

 ## Introduction